tashrafy/iot-traffic-agent/README.md

-# IoT Traffic Lights
+# IoT Traffic Agent
-This application leverages the Philip's Hue API to set the hue and brightness of a user's smart lights based on the flow of traffic received from the IoT Inspector API.
-To mock the Philip's Hue smart lights, we will use an emulator to reproduce similar behaviors.
+This application leverages the IoT Inspector API to obtain the flow and type of traffic received from IoT devices on the local area network.
+The traffic is captured on a schedule based on the user-defined interval and aggregated to be outputted to any modality component.

 ### Prerequisites